How to Remove Hard Inquiries from Your Credit Report Fast.

 Do Hard Inquiries Affect Your Credit Score?

 Yes, they do—but the impact is limited.
-Hard inquiries account for around 10% of your FICO score.
-However, when combined with other risk factors like high utilization or late payments, they can tip the scales against you.
+Hard inquiries account for around 10% of your FICO score or VantageScore.
+However, when combined with other risk factors like high utilization or late payments, they can tip the scales against you in a lending decision.

 How long do they stay?